1972 U.S. Open (golf): Final round

 In high winds, Nicklaus was even par on the front nine; after a double-bogey at the tenth, Arnold Palmer and Bruce Crampton trailed by just two shots.
 Palmer had a chance to tie Nicklaus at the 14th, but he missed a 10-footer (3 m) for birdie.
 Down by one stroke, Palmer bogeyed the next two holes and finished with a final-round 76, four shots behind.

+Through six holes of the final round, Kermit Zarley was tied for the lead with Nicklaus at 1-over par.
+Zarley, however, played holes 7–14 with only two pars to go along with five bogeys and a triple-bogey on the par-5 14th to fall to 9-over for the tournament.
+This stretch of holes included four consecutive bogeys at 7, 8, 9 and 10 and missing very short par putts.

 With a three-shot lead over Crampton on the tee of the par-3 17th, Nicklaus hit one of his most famous shots.
 His 1-iron went directly at the pin, bounced once, struck the flagstick, and settled inches from the hole for a tap-in birdie.
 With the lead at four strokes on the final tee, he bogeyed for 74 (+2) and the win.